secdec/attack-surface-detector-cli/README.md

 This tool supports the following frameworks, as supported by the `threadfix-ham` module:

-- ASP.NET MVC
-- ASP.NET Web Forms
+- ASP.NET MVC / Web API / Core / Web Forms
 - Struts
 - Django
 - Ruby on Rails